ProtoSchool/protoschool.github.io/README.md

 ### Add your tutorial to `tutorials.json` and `courses.json`

-In `static/tutorials.json`, add a new key for your tutorial and fill the appropriate values:
+In `static/tutorials.json`, add a new key for your tutorial (for example, `tutorialShortname` as shown in the example below) and fill in the appropriate values:

 ```json
 "tutorialShortname": {